jnozzi/cocoadev.com/markdown/NSImageViewMemoryLeak.md

 ----

-I call General/RunModal.
+I call RunModal.

-But, the real problem is General/NSImage.
+But, the real problem is NSImage.
 This leaks:

-image = General/[[NSImage alloc] initWithContentsOfFile: fileName];
+image = [[NSImage alloc] initWithContentsOfFile: fileName];
 [image release];